-Hypertrophic cardiomyopathy is a common cause of sudden death in young athletes.
+Hypertrophic cardiomyopathy is a common cause of sudden death in young athletes Sudden Cardiac Death in Athletes An estimated 1 to 3/100,000 apparently healthy young athletes die suddenly during exercise.
+Males are affected up to 10 times more often than females.
+Basketball and football players in the... read more .
 It may cause unexplained syncope and may not be diagnosed before autopsy.

 Most cases of hypertrophic cardiomyopathy are inherited.
 At least 1,500 different mutations that are inherited in an autosomally dominant pattern have been identified; spontaneous mutations can also occur.
-At least 1 in 500 people are affected; phenotypic expression varies markedly.
+Prevalence is 1:200 to 1:500 (1 Etiology reference Hypertrophic cardiomyopathy is a congenital or acquired disorder characterized by marked ventricular hypertrophy with diastolic dysfunction (eg, due to valvular aortic stenosis, coarctation... read more ); phenotypic expression varies markedly.

 The myocardium is abnormal with cellular and myofibrillar disarray, although this finding is not specific for hypertrophic cardiomyopathy.

 In the most common phenotype, the anterior septum and contiguous anterior free wall below the aortic valve are markedly hypertrophied and thickened, with little or no hypertrophy of the left ventricular (LV) posterior wall.
 Sometimes isolated apical hypertrophy occurs; however, virtually any asymmetric pattern of left ventricular hypertrophy can be observed, and in a small minority of patients even symmetric hypertrophy has been noted.